Rub1zzz/Favorite/README.md

 ## My Favorite Art Supplies

-##### I would consider myself to be a traditional artist, which is someone who woks with physical mediums rather than digital.
+##### I would consider myself to be a traditional artist, which is someone who works with physical mediums rather than digital.
 Through my years of practicing I've come across a lot of great and really bad art supplies.
-I'm here to reccomend 3 of my umtilmate favorites and hopefully they'll become some of your favorites as well.
+I'm here to recommend 3 of my umtilmate favorites and hopefully they'll become some of your favorites as well.

 >***Remember the art supplies doesn't make you a better artist, practice is key!***